LuciaEllan/simple-serverless-blog/README.md

 * Individual post display style is defined in `quasar/src/css/blog_post.styl`.

 Once you make any change into the site, you have to build it again by using `quasar build` command in `quasar/`, and the deploy it into Firebase with `firebase deploy --only hosting` command.
 As long as you don't make any changed to back-end logics, you don't need to deploy other things than hosting.

+# Known Issues
+Some issues could be fixed in later time.
+* Private articles is not visible when you load the page first time, including page refresh.
+This is caused because I don't wait for auth result when loading articles.
+Actually, I can't even determine whether the user WILL sign in.
+* I used some hack to make input textarea fill full height on desktop, but it looks like it just failed in mobile browsers.
+* Link copy feature is not available in mobile browsers, what a shame.
+I'll just have to implement some carat-related editor feature.